MatHeartGaming/G-Repo/README.md

 ======

 G-Repo Makes possible the translation and therefore the classification of the README files present in the github repositories.
-The script is able to classify the repositories according to the language used to write the **README.md**.
+The language detector script that G-Repo uses is able to classify the repositories according to the language used to write the **README.md**.

 ![](Demos/language.gif)
 ======